 Established in 2013, Empowered Communities represents Indigenous leaders from eight regions around Australia who have joined forces to drive a common reform agenda for Indigenous empowerment.

 ‘Backbone’ organisations convene leadership groups and play a secretariat function in coordinating regional reforms.
-They are now operational in seven regions:
+They are now operational in eight regions:

 - Cape York: Empowered Communities Cape York

 - East Kimberley: Binarri-Binyja Yarrawoo Aboriginal Corporation (BBYAC)

 - Inner Sydney: Inner Sydney Empowered Communities (ISEC)

 - Lower River Murray: Ngarrindjeri Regional Authority (NRA)

 Across the regions, around 60 ‘opt-in organisations’ are committed to designing and implementing reform at the local level.

 Empowered Communities emerged from an Indigenous leaders’ conference on the Central Coast in 2013.
 At that conference, Jawun Patron Noel Pearson invited leaders from the regions in the Jawun network to discuss their shared priorities and ideas.
 As a result, the leaders cemented their resolve to work together on two levels: as an interface with government and to share best practice examples from their regions.
 Since the 2013 conference, Jawun corporate and government secondees, as well as senior business leaders from Jawun’s corporate partners, have provided strategic business advice and expertise to support Empowered Communities.